Arksine/moonraker/docs/installation.md

 As mentioned previously, files and folders used by Moonraker are organized in a primary data folder.
-The example below illustrates the folder structure using the default data path of `$HOME/moonraker_data` and the default alias of `moonraker`:
+The example below illustrates the folder structure using the default data path of `$HOME/printer_data`.

 ```
-/home/pi/moonraker_data
+/home/pi/printer_data
 ├── backup
 │   └── 20220822T202419Z
 │       ├── config